gbyesiltas/nuxt-alt-generator/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

 This is a Nuxt module that allows tools to automatically generate alt text for images in your Nuxt application.
 It uses the [OpenAI API](https://platform.openai.com) to generate alt text based on the content of the image.
+It uses OpenAI's `gpt-4.1-nano` model.

 ⚠️ **This module is in early development and may include frequent breaking changes.
 Any contribution is welcome.** ⚠️